core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE targets the protection of the CoAP request/response layer (Section 2 of {{RFC7252}}) between the endpoints, including the CoAP Payload, Code, Uri-Path/Uri-Query, and the other Class E option instances ({{coap-options}}).

 OSCORE does not protect the CoAP messaging layer (Section 2 of {{RFC7252}}) or other lower layers involved in routing and transporting the CoAP requests and responses.

 Additionally, OSCORE does not protect Class U option instances ({{coap-options}}), as these are used to support CoAP forward proxy operations (see Section 5.7.2 of {{RFC7252}}).
+The supported proxies (forwarding, cross-protocol e.g. CoAP to CoAP-mappable protocols such as HTTP) must be able to change certain Class U options (by instruction from the Client), resulting in the CoAP request being redirected to the server.
+Changes caused by the proxy may result in the request not reaching the server or reaching the wrong server.
+For cross-protocol proxies, mappings are done on the Outer part of the message so these protocols are essentially used as transport, and the result of proxy operation impacts mainly how the protected message reaches or does not reach the destination endpoint.

 Attacks on unprotected CoAP message fields generally causes denial-of-service attacks which are out of scope of this document, more details are given in {{unprot-fields}}.